FAQs for Applicants

 Q: Can I apply after the initial deadline?

 A: Yes!
 For select programs, applications are accepted until all studios are filled.
+If you miss the priority deadline, we recommend submitting your application by February 10.

 Q: I play two instruments, can I apply for two programs?